youyoubilly/assetguy/DEVELOPMENT.md

 ## Philosophy

-AssetGuy is a **policy + orchestration layer** for asset optimization.
-It does not reinvent low-level tools but instead:
+AssetGuy is a **practical asset-toolkit** designed to help improve effectiveness when editing documentation, creating content, and managing project assets.
+It's a policy + orchestration layer for asset optimization that does not reinvent low-level tools but instead:

 - Integrates best-in-class existing tools (ImageMagick, FFmpeg, Pillow)
 - Applies opinionated but overridable defaults
-- Standardizes workflows developers repeatedly struggle with
+- Standardizes workflows that developers, docs writers, open-source maintainers, and product makers repeatedly struggle with
 - Provides clarity over raw power

+### Target Audience

+AssetGuy is built for:

+- **Developers** - Optimize assets for documentation, README files, and project repositories
+- **Docs writers** - Streamline image and GIF optimization for technical documentation
+- **Open-source maintainers** - Efficiently manage assets across multiple repositories
+- **Product makers** - Optimize assets for web, marketing materials, and product documentation

 > Think "Prettier / ESLint for assets", not "FFmpeg replacement".
+Focus on improving effectiveness, not reinventing tools.

 ### Core Principles